yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

       - X is some value from $00-$7f that changes each frame
     - Stores $79 in $d011
       - y scroll: 1, 25 rows, screen visible, bitmap mode (why does this change from earlier on the screen?), extended bg on
+        - I think the point here is to set an illegal mode, which causes the VIC to continue to scan chars normally, but output all black.
+This creates the solid black line on the top of the plasma, and the left/right edges of the line are covered by sprites so it doesn't go outside of the borders on the side that are made with chars later.
       - Write occurs on line 49 cycle 1/2 (one cycle jitter from before)
     - lda with immediate value that's updated each frame (values seen: $44, $45, $46, $47)
     - Add immediate value to value above (clc, adc #$01, then some cmp/bcc stuff to limit it below $b0)